SportyScripter/DriveLiveDie/backend/test/README.md

 ## Generating Coverage Report in Terminal

-To generate a coverage report Terminal:
+To generate a coverage report in Terminal:

 ```bash
 docker-compose exec backend coverage report